How to Choose a Home Warranty Company

 - How is the company’s Better Business Bureau rating?

-“The goal here is to identify a partner who stands behind their work and puts the customer first,” says Edens.
+“The goal here is to identify a partner who stands behind their work and puts the customer first,” Edens told us.
 “In general, if a provider makes it difficult to get in touch with them, they will be difficult to work with when you need them most.”

-Finally, see what other people are saying.
-Check out the Better Business Bureau for reviews along with what customers have to say on our reviews.
+Then look into ratings and reviews.
+Check out a company’s standing with the Better Business Bureau and scour reviews for what customers have to say.
 Look for red flags like frequently denied claims, poor customer service or inexperienced contractors.

 If you're seeing the same complaints over and over, that's a sign to steer clear.
 On the other hand, if most people are happy with the service, the company is probably a safe bet.